Harshitapanchbhai/Acea-Time-Series-for-Water-Prediction-/README.md

 # Problem Definition
 For this tutorial, we will build a model to predict the depth to groundwater of an aquifer located in Petrignano, Italy.
 The question we want to answer is
-> What is the future depth to groundwater of a well belonging to the aquifier in Petrigrano over the next quarter?
+> What is the future depth to groundwater of a well belonging to the aquifier in Petrigrano over the next quarter?.

-> The wells field of the alluvial plain between Ospedalicchio di Bastia Umbra and Petrignano is fed by three underground aquifers separated by low permeability septa.
 The aquifer can be considered a water table groundwater and is also fed by the Chiascio river.
 The groundwater levels are influenced by the following parameters: rainfall, depth to groundwater, temperatures and drainage volumes, level of the Chiascio river.

 > Indeed, both rainfall and temperature affect features like level, flow, depth to groundwater and hydrometry some time after it fell down.